Nonac/PIMS/Report/System_design/README.md

 ![visual_impression](destop_view/Visual_Impression.png)

 ### Desktop back end - JSON file format
-The format of the json file has changed many times throughout the design process.
+The format of the JSON file has changed many times throughout the design process.
-According to the different requirements of the system and the different design of the system, the format of json should also be constantly designed.
+According to the different requirements of the system and the different design of the system, the format of JSON should also be constantly designed.

 #### "barrier_type"
-In the "data_type": "m5_transmit" json file, according to the initial assumption, we only have "barrier_id" in "barrier_info" to identify the barrier.
+In the "data_type": "m5_transmit" JSON file, according to the initial assumption, we only have "barrier_id" in "barrier_info" to identify the barrier.
 The previous idea was to have the entrance and exit sharing the only barrier (the only M5Stack).